 Unpacking the public stigma of problem gambling: the process of stigma creation and predictors of social distancing

-Hing, N, Russell, AMT & Gainsbury, SM in press, 'Unpacking the public stigma of problem gambling: the process of stigma creation and predictors of social distancing', Journal of Behavioral Addictions.
+Hing, N, Russell, AMT & Gainsbury, SM 2016, 'Unpacking the public stigma of problem gambling: the process of stigma creation and predictors of social distancing', Journal of Behavioral Addictions, vol. 5, no. 32, pp. 448-456.

 Background and aims: Public stigma diminishes the health of stigmatized populations, so it is critical to understand how and why stigma occurs to inform stigma reduction measures.
 This study aimed to examine stigmatizing attitudes held toward people experiencing problem gambling, to examine whether specific elements co-occur to create this public stigma, and to model explanatory variables of this public stigma.